 Law Clerk Job Openings

-FVAP is seeking 1-3 part-time law clerks to join our small but exceptional and dynamic team in our Oakland,
+FVAP is seeking 1-3 part-time law clerks to join our small but exceptional and dynamic team remotely for Fall 2020.

 Family Violence Appellate Project is the only organization in California dedicated to appealing cases on behalf